Tressley/kinko/README.md

 # Kinko
-A basic Windows batch file to password "protect" and hide a directory.
+A ~1kb Windows batch file to password "protect" and hide a directory.

 ## Using Kinko
 ### Getting Started
-1. First follow the steps outlined in [Changing the Password](https://github.com/Tressley/kinko#changing-the-password).
+1. Before running **kinko.bat**, first follow the steps outlined below in [Changing the Password](https://github.com/Tressley/kinko#changing-the-password).
 1. After you've updated the password, run **kinko.bat** for the first time to create a new vault.
-1. Place your files in the newly created "Unlocked Vault" directory.
+1. Place sensitive files in the newly created "Unlocked Vault" directory.
 1. Run **kinko.bat** again to [lock the vault](https://github.com/Tressley/kinko#locking-the-vault).

 #### Changing the Password